 To change priority of an AD/LDAP Mapping,

-- On the inSync Management Console, click Manage > Deployments > Users.
+- On the inSync Management Console menu bar, click Users > Deployment.

-- On the AD/LDAP page, click the AD/LDAP Settings tab.
+- On the AD/LDAP page, click the Settings tab.

-- In the AD/LDAP Priority area, you can see the existing AD/LDAP Mappings as per their defined priority.
+- In the Mapping Priority Order section, you can see the existing AD/LDAP Mappings as per their defined priority.
 Click Edit to change the priority of an AD/LDAP Mapping.

-- AD/LDAP Priority for User Import window with list of all the AD/LDAP Mappings appears.
+- Edit Mapping Priority Order window displays a list of all the AD/LDAP Mappings.
 Select an AD/LDAP Mapping to change its priority.

 - Use the following options appropriately to change the priority of the selected AD/LDAP Mapping,